chriswayg/packer-proxmox-templates/check-functionality.md

 ### Ansible Playbook

-- run the playbook again on a clone
+- run the playbook again separately on a clone

 ### Default VM Numbers
 - 10000 Debian 8